the-other-mariana/ml-intro/week2/README.md

 ## Classification (Supervised)

-Find a model (curve) that separates or determines wether a point lies in one category or another.
+Find a model (curve) that separates or determines whether a point lies in one category or another.
 We test whether a data is part of a class or not.

 ## Regression (Supervised)